LeToNode/Play2.0-CN-doc/javaGuide/main/async/JavaComet.md

 }
 ```

-If you run this action from a web browser, you will see the 3 events logged into the browser console.
+If you run this action from a web browser, you will see the three events logged in the browser console.

 ## Using the `play.libs.Comet` helper

-We provide a Comet helper to handle these comet chunked streams that do almost the same stuff that we just wrote.
+We provide a Comet helper to handle these comet chunked streams that does almost the same as what we just wrote.

-> **Note:** Actually it does more, like pushing an initial blank buffer data for browser compatibility, and it supports both String and Json messages.
+> **Note:** Actually it does more, such as pushing an initial blank buffer data for browser compatibility, and supporting both String and JSON messages.

-Let's just rewrite the previous example to use it:
+Let’s just rewrite the previous example to use it:

 ```
 public static Result index() {